 13 Nov What Hashtags Should Executives Use on Social Media?

-Hashtags are a ubiquitous feature found on many social media apps.
+Social media hashtags are a ubiquitous feature found on many apps.
 From Instagram to LinkedIn, it’s hard to scroll through any feed without seeing other users and brands adding hashtags to their content.

 For executives with a social media account, it’s important to use hashtags both correctly and strategically.
 Posting consistently on social media is one aspect of a strong online presence, but making sure a CEO’s content reaches as many users as possible is another challenge.